-Directive 2011/61/EU on Alternative Investment Fund Managers The following is a summary of certain relevant provisions of the Directive 2011/61/EU on Alternative Investment Fund Managers (the "Directive) of June 8, 2011 along with ESMA's draft technical advice to the Commission on possible implementing measures of the Directive as of July 13, 2011.
+Directive 2011/61/EU on Alternative Investment Fund Managers The following is a summary of certain relevant provisions of the Directive 2011/61/EU on Alternative Investment Fund Managers (the "Directive) of June 8, 2011 along with ESMA's Final report to the Commission on possible implementing measures of the Directive as of November 16, 2011.
+It has not been finally decided how the Level II measures are going to be transposed.
+In case that Level II were implemented in the form of a Regulation such legislative act would become immediately enforceable as law in all member states simultaneously.
 This summary does not purport to be exhaustive and is based on the information available at the time of the publication.
 Although we have made every effort to ensure accuracy of the information hereafter, we do not guarantee the completeness and correctness and readers should always obtain professional advice before deciding to take any action (or not, as the case may be) in relation to the information contained herein.
-Please note in particular that all summaries relating to ESMA's technical draft advice for Level II (hereinafter marked in blue) are very preliminary and only issued as per the consultation, hence subject to further changes.
+Please note in particular that all summaries relating to ESMA's Final Report for Level II (hereinafter marked in blue) are only issued as per the consultation, hence subject to further changes.
+This summary does not contain third country rules.
 Scope (Art.
-2) The Directive is applicable to: (i) all EU AIFM, which manage one or more alternative investment funds (AIF) (see definition below) irrespective of whether the AIF is an EU AIF or a non-EU AIF; (ii) all non-EU AIFM, which manage one or more EU AIF; and (iii) all non-EU AIFM, which market one or more AIF in the EU, irrespective of whether the AIF is an EU AIF or a non-EU AIF. " AIF " is defined as any collective investment undertaking, including investment compartments thereof which is not a UCITS fund and which raises capital from a number of investors , with a view to investing it in accordance with a defined investment policy for the benefit of those investors.
+2) The Directive is applicable to: (i) all EU AIFM, which manage one or more alternative investment funds (AIF) (see definition below) irrespective of whether the AIF is an EU AIF or a non-EU AIF; (ii) all non-EU AIFM, which manage one or more EU AIF; and (iii) all non-EU AIFM, which market one or more AIF in the EU, irrespective of whether the AIF is an EU AIF or a non-EU AIF.
+"AIF" is defined as any collective investment undertaking, including investment compartments thereof which is not a UCITS fund and which raises capital from a number of investors, with a view to investing it in accordance with a defined investment policy for the benefit of those investors.
 It is unclear whether the criteria "from a number of investors" would exclude funds which have only one investor (but which in theory could also have several investors) (Art.
 4(1)(a)).
 "AIFM" is defined as any legal person whose regular business is the assumption of portfolio and/or risk management functions of one or more AIF (Art.
 4(1)(b)). " Marketing " is defined as any direct of indirect offering or placement at the initiative of the AIFM or on behalf of the AIFM of units or shares in an AIF it manages to or with investors domiciled in the Union.
 Hence, investments upon the initiative of the investor would not be covered (Art.
 4(1)(x)).
 Exempted and excluded persons The Directive does not apply to mere "holding companies" and employee participation schemes or employee saving schemes (Art.
 2(3)).
 Moreover, AIFM insofar as they manage one or more AIF whose only investors are the AIFM or the parent undertakings or the subsidiaries of the AIFM or other subsidiaries of those parent undertakings, are exempt provided that none of those investors itself is an AIF (Art.
 3(1)).
 Lighter regime for smaller AIFMs (Art.
 3) For certain AIFMs, the Directive provides for a lighter regime.
 This is the case for the following AIFM whose assets under management do not exceed a certain threshold: (i) AIFM which either directly or indirectly through a company with which the AIFM is linked by common management or control, or by a substantive direct or